 A SolarEdge Inverter Spec Sheet from Go Solar Group

 3kW - 11.4 kW (per inverter) range.
-33-50% less transduction losses than market std.
+33-50% fewer transduction losses than market std.
 12-year warranty, extendable to 20 or 25 years.
-Record-breaking efficiency, excellent warranty, and inverter-power customized to the complexity of your home.
+Record-breaking efficiency, an excellent warranty, and inverter-power customized to the complexity of your home.
 Welcome to SolarEdge Single Phase Inverters.

 SolarEdge power optimizers have a weighted efficiency of 98.8 percent, and their inverter has a weighted efficiency of 99 percent.
-When combined, these products allow customers to get the most out of their solar array.
-This string inverter is potentiated with power optimizers, which increase shade mitigation.
+When combined, these products allow customers to get the most out of their solar arrays.
+Power optimizers potentiate this string inverter, which mitigates shade.

 A Product Warranty to Match Your Panels

-Although residential panels will last 25 plus years, other parts of the system may not.
-A good warranty will save money and hassle.
+Although residential solar panels will last 25 plus years, other parts of the system may not.
+A typical inverter warranty lasts between five and ten years.

 SolarEdge: An Inverter for the Complicated Roof